Walter Byers Graduate Scholarship

 To be eligible for consideration, candidates must be nominated by the Davidson College faculty athletics representative (FAR), Prof. Donna Molinek.
 The annual application typically opens in September.
 Each NCAA member institution may nominate no more than three student-athletes per gender.
 It is the responsibility of the FAR or chief academic officer to ensure all sections of the nomination are submitted to the NCAA national office by the published annual deadline, which is typically in January.

 For more information, contact Prof. Donna Molinek at email@example.com.
-For additional resources, contact the Fellowships and Scholarships Program at firstname.lastname@example.org, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).
+For additional resources, contact the Office of Fellowships at firstname.lastname@example.org, or schedule an Office of Fellowships advising appointment with Gaylena Merritt, Director of Fellowships, through Handshake (login required).

 Davidson Walter Byers Scholar